-The rest of the degree (60 cr) consists of elective complementary competence studies.
-Degree certificate in Social Services is granted only if the student has completed at least 30 credits complementary competence studies related to Social Services.
+The rest of the degree (30 cr) consists of elective complementary competence studies.

 At Laurea we encourage you to take part in voluntary work during your studies.
 The objective is that everyone develops their professional competences during their studies by participating in voluntary work in a role they choose themselves.
 You can fit voluntary work into any stage of your studies and gain credits.